➤ Request more information

 Engage in critical analysis of education’s place in today’s rapidly changing local and global society with a focus on comprehending education from historic, philosophic, social and cultural perspectives and the impact of those perspectives on current practice.
 Evaluate curricular and instructional perspectives and ways of viewing educational history from a theoretically informed lens.
 Critically examine the practices and policies used in schooling to enact decisions on curricular reforms in schooling with a critical understanding of diversity, social inequity, and equal educational opportunities.
 Pre-requisites: Graduate Standing

-This course is a thorough treatment of various standard, research-based techniques for evaluation of instruction (i.e., authentic assessments, alternative assessments, qualitative and quantitative testing methods, and non-specific measurement methods).
-In addition, this course explores the concepts behind assessment, identifies various assessment tools and incorporates models of assessment appropriate for a variety of instructional settings.
-Pre-requisites: Graduate Standing
+A thorough treatment of various standard, research-based techniques for evaluation of instruction (i.e., authentic assessments, alternative assessments, qualitative and quantitative testing methods, and non-specific measurement methods).
+In addition, this course explores the concepts behind assessment, identifies various assessment tools, and incorporates models of assessment appropriate for a variety of instructional settings.
+Prerequisite: Graduate standing Fixed last course

-This course is a general survey of theories of learning as they apply to the modern classroom.
-The course is designed to acquaint students with major historical and modern theories and their proponents of how children learn together, with implications for schools in modern society.
-Pre-requisites: Graduate Standing
+A general survey of theories of learning as they apply to the modern classroom.
+The course is designed to acquaint the teacher with major historical and modern theories and their proponents of how children learn together, with implications for the schools in modern society.
+Prerequisite: Graduate standing

 This course provides the competencies required for critical understanding, evaluation and utilization of published educational research.
 The course addresses quantitative and qualitative research methods.
 Topics include problem formulation and refinement; research design; sampling; measurement and data collection; data-analysis techniques; and the inference process.

 This course addresses teacher leadership in the context of advancing the expertise and leadership of peers, thereby expanding the teacher-leader’s sphere of influence beyond the walls of the classroom.
 Teachers explore mentoring and coaching models designed to promote the professional growth of their colleagues.
 They learn and apply skills for mentoring novice teachers and for engaging in coaching relationships with peers at all stages of the teacher-development cycle.
-Various forms of collaboration with colleagues are addressed, and diversity—as well as interpersonal and communication skills—are emphasized.
-Pre-requisites: Graduate Standing
+Various forms of collaboration with colleagues are addressed and diversity, as well as interpersonal and communication skills, are emphasized.
+Prerequisite: Graduate standing

 You must take the following courses.